Moonlight in Vermont (song)

 "Moonlight in Vermont" is a popular song about the U.S. state of Vermont, written by John Blackburn (lyrics) and Karl Suessdorf (music) and published in 1944.
 It was introduced by Margaret Whiting in a 1944 recording.

 Background

 The lyrics are unusual in that they do not rhyme.
-John Blackburn, the lyricist, has been quoted as saying, "After completing the first 12 bars of the lyric, I realized there was no rhyme and then said to Karl, 'Let’s follow the pattern of no rhyme throughout the song.
-It seemed right.'"
+John Blackburn, the lyricist, has been quoted as saying, "After completing the first 12 bars of the lyric, I realized there was no rhyme and then said to Karl, 'Let’s follow the pattern of no rhyme throughout the song.'
+It seemed right."
 The lyrics are also unconventional in that each verse (not counting the bridge) is a haiku.

 The song is considered an unofficial state song of Vermont and is frequently played as the first dance song at Vermont wedding receptions.

 Recorded versions

-"Moonlight in Vermont" has been covered by numerous other artists over the years:
+"Moonlight in Vermont" has been covered by numerous other artists over the years, including: